dmbaturin/blog.baturin.org/content/ocaml-intro.md

 is a pattern.
 Another possible pattern is the _wildcard pattern_ written `_`, which comes in handy when you need to have an expression evaluated, but don't want to bind its value to any name.

-To create independent expressions you can make &ldquo;fake&rdquo; bindings with wildcard patterns:
+To create independent top level expressions you may make &ldquo;fake&rdquo; bindings with wildcard patterns:

 ```
 let hello = "hello "